QR Code

 What are courts up to?

-Having a license for your own quarters along with full-time agricultural work creates a Housing Act 1988 assured agricultural occupancy.
-Like the second opinion was getting at.
-There's trust of land legislation to prevent evictions without people's consent or a court order.
-To get an order the record (and Senior Courts Act 1981) shows that you need a single trial.
-Look at the order produced after trial and all it refers to is a new Will.
-Either there wasn't a fair trial, or not only are fundamental housing rights alleged as violated but also the state courts are guilty of an offence under section 1 Protection from Eviction Act 1977, and later given the 10-minute story the Protection from Harassment Act 1997 because unlawful evictions have happened twice over.
-Now other families in the UK benefit from the statutory provisions & other agricultural workers benefit from accommodation and housing rights.
-Defeating legislative provisions by procedural unfairness is not only wrong but a serious procedural or other irregularity.
+Later given the 10-minute story there ought to be Protection from Harassment Act 1997 because unlawful evictions have now happened twice.
+Other families in the UK benefit from the statutory provisions & other agricultural workers benefit from accommodation and housing rights.
 Finally, other people with disabilities and their family members benefit from Disability Discrimination Act and Equality Act.
 The UK's Housing, Rent, Wills, Trusts, Inheritance and Protection from Eviction Acts don't mention people with disabilities and their family at all.
 The IAAWD needs to work to change discriminatory outcomes.

 Disability and negligence